MWATelescope/mwax_mover/README.md

 * /resume_archiving
   * Resuming archiving processes.
 (This is called automatically once the correlator is no longer running in VOLTAGE_START mode)
-* /dump_voltages?start=X&end=X
+* /dump_voltages?start=X&end=X&trigger_id=X
-  * This will pause archiving and rename all *.free subfiles to*.keep, then write the .keep files to disk.
-Once written successfully, all *.keep files are renamed back to*.free so mwax_udpgrab can continue to use them.
-This webservice call is generally trigged by something like FREDDA if a transient detection occurs.
+  * This will pause archiving and rename all *.free subfiles to*.keep, add the trigger_id to the subfile header, then write the .keep files to disk.
+Once written successfully, all *.keep files are renamed back to*.free so mwax_u2s can continue to use them.
+This webservice call is generally trigged by the M&C system.

 ### mwax_subfile_distributor has two distinct jobs